Skip to main content

 Take a big breath and brace before each rep.

-Mistakes to watch for on the Barbell Back Squat
+When to Use the Barbell Back Squat

 Knees caving inward during the lift.